thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 ### Test methodology

 We have chosen Amazon Web Services (AWS) as the target cloud provider to conduct the performance test.
-We have deployed the ThingsBoard (TB) MQTT broker cluster of 25 nodes in [EKS](https://aws.amazon.com/eks/) cluster (on a single EC2 instance, or node, 1 broker pod is deployed) with the connection to [RDS](https://aws.amazon.com/rds/) and [Kafka](https://kafka.apache.org/).
+We have deployed the ThingsBoard (TB) MQTT broker cluster of 25 nodes in the [EKS](https://aws.amazon.com/eks/) cluster (on a single EC2 instance, or node, 1 broker pod is deployed) with the connection to [RDS](https://aws.amazon.com/rds/) and [Kafka](https://kafka.apache.org/).
 For a comprehensive understanding of the ThingsBoard MQTT broker architecture, please refer to the subsequent [page](/docs/mqtt-broker/architecture/).
 RDS has been deployed as a single instance while the Kafka setup consists of 9 brokers distributed across 3 distinct Availability Zones (AZs).

-The [test agent](#how-to-repeat-the-tests) orchestrates the provisioning and establishment of MQTT clients, allowing for flexible configuration of their numbers.
+The [test agent](#how-to-repeat-the-tests) orchestrates the provisioning and establishment of MQTT clients, allowing for flexible configuration of their count.
 These clients operate persistently, continuously publishing time-series data over MQTT to designated topics.
 Furthermore, the agent facilitates the provisioning of MQTT clients that subscribe by topic filters to receive the messages published by the aforementioned clients.